-Roomba, a robot vacuum cleaner, is an autonomous cleaning device that makes your life easy and saves your time and effort by doing the cleaning chores for you.
+Roomba, a robot vacuum cleaner, is an autonomous cleaning device that makes your life easy and saves you time and effort by doing the cleaning chores for you.
 But you might be wondering, how loud is a Roomba?
-After all, what ease a Roomba would give if its noise couldn’t let you sleep or watch tv?
+After all, what ease would a machine give if its noise doesn’t let you sleep or watch tv?

 Noise level is measured in decibels and denoted as dB.
-According to the Centers for Disease Control and Prevention, a national public health agency of the United States, a sound level of up to 85 dB is considered safe for human ears if not exposed for a longer time period.
-Getting exposed to noise levels higher than 85 dB can cause hearing loss and other diseases.
+According to the Centers for Disease Control and Prevention, a national public health agency of the United States, a sound level of up to 85 dB is considered safe for human ears if not exposed for longer.

 The noise level can be measured through this NIOSH Sound Level Meter app developed by the National Institute of Occupational Security and Health.